sylk80/minesweep/notes.md

 :heavy_plus_sign: Bomb setting should be available :x: :heavy_check_mark:

-:heavy_plus_sign: Changes caused by step should work
+:heavy_plus_sign: Changes caused by step should work :x: :heavy_check_mark:

-:heavy_plus_sign: Bomb should be displayed
+:heavy_plus_sign: Bomb should be displayed :warning:

 :heavy_plus_sign: A game over message has to be added